Over time we've recieved many of the same questions via email or social

 the morning and afternoon waves — we mainly use historical data (and data from earlier rounds

-in the current week if the tournament has started).
-We also incorporate weather conditions if the forecast
+in the current week after the tournament has started).
+We also incorporate weather conditions, both to adjust

-range for our Thursday wave split projections absent any additional adjustments for weather; the Friday projection
+wave split projections before making additional adjustments for weather; the Friday projection

-will be impacted slightly by how the course played on Thursday in the morning and afternoon waves.
+is also impacted slightly by how the course played on Thursday in the morning versus afternoon.

 Pre-tournament we also provide the predicted wave split over the first two rounds for the Thursday morning wave